-- (a) "Assault" means: - (1) Unlawfully attempting to use physical force against another person; or - (2) Intentionally placing another person in reasonable apprehension of immediate bodily harm. - (b) "Officer" means: - (1) A person who possesses some or all of the powers of a peace officer; - (2) A person employed in a full-time salaried occupation of fire fighting for the benefit or safety of the public; - (3) A member of a volunteer fire department; - (4) A jailer, guard or other correctional officer of a city or county jail; - (5) The Inspector General appointed pursuant to section 6 of this act or an employee of the Nevada Office of the Inspector General created by section 6 of this act. - (6) A justice of the Supreme Court, judge of the Court of Appeals, district judge, justice of the peace, municipal judge, magistrate, court commissioner, master or referee, including a person acting pro tempore in a capacity listed in this subparagraph; or
+- (a) "Assault" means: - (1) Unlawfully attempting to use physical force against another person; or - (2) Intentionally placing another person in reasonable apprehension of immediate bodily harm. - (b) "Fire-fighting agency" has the meaning ascribed to it in NRS 239B.020. - (c) "Officer" means: - (1) A person who possesses some or all of the powers of a peace officer: - (2) A person employed in a full-time salaried occupation of fire fighting for the benefit or safety of the public; - (3) A member of a volunteer fire department; - (4) A jailer, guard or other correctional officer of a city or county jail; - (5) The Inspector General appointed pursuant to section 7 of this act or an employee of the Nevada Office of the Inspector General created by section 7 of this act; - (6) A justice of the Supreme Court, judge of the Court of Appeals, district judge, justice of the peace, municipal judge, magistrate, court commissioner, master or referee, including a person acting pro tempore in a capacity listed in this subparagraph; - [(6)] (7) An employee of this State or a political subdivision of this State whose official duties require the employee to make home visits: - [(7)] (8) A civilian employee or a volunteer of a law enforcement agency whose official duties require the employee or volunteer to: - (I) Interact with the public; - (II) Perform tasks related to law enforcement; and - (III) Wear identification, clothing or a uniform that identifies the employee or volunteer as working or volunteering for the law enforcement agency;

-(6) (7) An employee of the State or a political subdivision of the State whose official duties require the employee to make home visits.
+[(8)] (9) A civilian employee or a volunteer of a fire-fighting agency whose official duties require the employee or volunteer to: